martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/routing.md

 In order to access a handler via a browser, it is necessary to map it to a URL route.
 To do so, route "maps" can be used to define mappings between route paths and existing handler classes.
 These route maps can be as long or as short as needed, but it is generally a good idea to create sub routes maps that are included in the main routes map.

 The main routes map usually lives in the `config/routes.cr` file.
-For example, the content of such file could look like this:
+For example, the content of such a file could look like this:

 ```crystal
 Marten.routes.draw do